 2 Hour FL SAFE: Florida Mortgage Lending Laws

-Mandatory Florida state-specific component for OFR mortgage licensee applicants
+Mandatory Florida course for OFR mortgage licensee applicants.

 All learning is online.
 Start immediately.
 Learn on your own schedule.